Evidence of a vertical kinematic oscillation beyond the Radcliffe Wave: Introduction

-The evidence of North-South asymmetry in number density and bulk velocity of stars \citep{Widrow2012,BennetBovy2018} along with the recent discovery of phase-space spiral in the solar neighbourhood \citep{ant18} established that the Milky Way (MW) disk is out of equilibrium, possibly due to the Sagittarius dwarf galaxy (Sgr) impact \citep{gom2013,bsch2018,bh2019,lapo2019b,bhtg2021,Hunt21,poggio21b}.
+Evidence of north-south asymmetry in number density and bulk velocity of stars \citep{Widrow2012,BennetBovy2018} along with the recent discovery of phase-space spiral in the solar neighbourhood \citep{ant18} have established that the Milky Way (MW) disk is out of equilibrium, possibly due to the Sagittarius dwarf galaxy (Sgr) impact \citep{gom2013,bsch2018,bh2019,lapo2019b,bhtg2021,Hunt21,poggio21b}.
 In this work, we test, for the first time, the possibility of RW being a part of a large scale vertical mode (not the warp), using the kinematics of young stars and clusters.
 We then qualitatively compare our observations with the results from an N-body simulation to explore the scenario of this oscillation being caused by the impact of a satellite as massive as the Sgr in the Galactic disk.

-Our paper is organized as follows.
-In Section 2, we talk about the data samples that are used for our analysis, followed by the results in Section 3.
-Finally in Section 4, we summarize and discuss our results and the open questions.
+Our paper is organised as follows.
+In Section 2, we describe the data samples used in our analysis, followed by our results in Section 3.
+Finally, in Section 4, we summarise and discuss our results and the open questions.

-\section{Data Sample}
+\section{Data sample}